DaniloNamitala/WhatsappHideContact/README.md

 # HIDE CONTACTS CHROME EXTENSION FOR WHATSAPP WEB

-This is a simple extension that can hide you contacts bar in whatsapp web.
+This is a simple extension that can hide you contacts bar in whatsapp web. it run on Microsoft Edge and mus run on anothers Chromium based browsers too.

 ## HOW TO INSTALL ON CHROME